CanonicalLtd/maas-docs/en/nodes-scripts.md

 # Commissioning and Hardware Testing Scripts

-Commissioning and hardware testing scripts are used by MAAS while commissioning and testing a node respectively. *Commissioning scripts* are used to configure hardware or perform other tasks during commissioning, such as updating firmware, whereas *hardware testing scripts* are used to evaluate system hardware and report its status.
+MAAS runs various scripts during enlistment, commissioning and testing to collect data about nodes. *Commissioning scripts* are used to configure hardware or perform other tasks during commissioning, such as updating firmware, whereas *hardware testing scripts* are used to evaluate system hardware and report its status.

+!!!
+Note:
+    MAAS runs built-in commissioning scripts only during enlistment.
+This means custom commission scripts will have access to data collected during enlistment by the built-in scripts.

-Scripts can be selected to run from web UI
-[during commissioning][maas-commission], by [testing hardware][hardware-testing] or from the [command line][maas-scripts-cli].
+Scripts can be selected to run from web UI [during commissioning][maas-commission], by [testing hardware][hardware-testing] or from the [command line][maas-scripts-cli].

 This page explains the various metadata fields used within these scripts, how parameters are passed to scripts and how any results are returned, along with